 St. Elizabeth Ann Seton would agree.
 He was one of her favorites.

 After she entered the Church on March 13, 1805 — and less than a week later, celebrated St. Joseph’s Day — Mother Seton named the most important things in her life after St. Joseph.
 The first school she established was St. Joseph Academy and Free School in 1810.
 The school survives to this day as Mother Seton School in Emmitsburg, MD.

-Simultaneously, she founded the United States’ first congregation of religious sisters and initially called them the Sisters of Charity of St. Joseph’s.
+Simultaneously, she founded the first congregation of women religious in the United States and initially called them the Sisters of Charity of St. Joseph’s.

 Maybe she loved St. Joseph so much because they had so much in common.

 Like St. Joseph, Mother Seton was a spouse and a worker.